 As your child matures and asks more-detailed questions, you can provide more-detailed responses.
 Answer specific questions using correct terminology.
 Even if you're uncomfortable, forge ahead.
 Remember, you're setting the stage for open, honest discussions in the years to come.

-- Talking with your young child about sex.
+- Talking to your young child about sex.
 American Academy of Pediatrics. http://www.healthychildren.org/English/ages-stages/preschool/pages/Talking-to-Your-Young-Child-About-Sex.aspx.
-Accessed Feb.
-8, 2011.
+Accessed July 4, 2014.